sony/model_optimization/tutorials/quick_start/README.md

 More details and examples for using Ultrlytics models can be found in this [readme](./pytorch_fw/ultralytics/README.md)

 ## Results
-The latest performance results of MCT on various of models can be found in the [model_quantization_results.csv](./results/model_quantization_results.csv) table.
+The latest performance results of MCT on various of models can be found in the [results CSV](./results/model_quantization_results.csv) table.

 ## External Package Versions